ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     "a.mail.example.com", "com" would be label 1, "example" would be label 2, "mail.example.com" would be label 3, and so forth.

 5. Count the number of labels found in the subject DNS domain.
 Let that number be "x".
 If x < 5, remove the left-most (highest-numbered) label from the subject domain.
 If x >= 5, remove the left-most (highest-numbered) labels from the subject domain until 4 labels remain.
     The resulting DNS domain name is the new target for subsequent lookups.

 6. Query the DNS for a DMARC TXT record at the DNS domain matching this new target in place of the RFC5322.From domain in the message.
 A possibly empty set of records is returned.

 7. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.

 8. If the set is now empty, or the set contains one valid DMARC record that does not contain the information sought, then determine the target for additional queries by removing a single label from the target domain as described in step 5 and repeating steps 6 and 7 until there are no more labels remaining or a valid DMARC record containing the information sought has been retrieved.

+For determining the organizational domain used for determining relaxed alignment, the same process is followed, except in the reverse order.
+Starting at the top of the DNS tree with a single label, query the DNS for a DMARC TXT record until a DMARC record not containing a psd tag with a value of 'y' is found, the domain to query is the RFC5322.From domain, or the number of labels exceeds 4.
+If an appropriate DMARC record was found, that domain is the Organizational Domain, otherwise the RFC5322.From domain is the Organizational Domain.

-To illustrate, for a message with the arbitrary RFC5322.From domain of "a.b.c.d.e.mail.example.com", a full DNS Tree Walk would require the following five queries, in order:
+To illustrate, for a message with the arbitrary RFC5322.From domain of "a.b.c.d.e.mail.example.com", a full DNS Tree Walk would require the following five queries, in order to locate the policy domain:

 * _dmarc.a.b.c.d.e.mail.example.com
 * _dmarc.e.mail.example.com